malloydata/malloy/README.md

 Learn more about the syntax and language features of Malloy in the [Quickstart](https://looker-open-source.github.io/malloy/documentation/language/basic.html).

 # Get Started
-GitHub mutes videos by default, so make sure to unmute to hear the walkthrough.
+GitHub mutes videos by default, so make sure to unmute.
+This walkthrough covers installing the extension, connecting a database, and the basics of using Malloy in VS Code.

 https://user-images.githubusercontent.com/7178946/151630430-308e651d-814c-4c18-8522-d2d0edb25ece.mp4